 ABOUT THE OPPORTUNITY

-The scope of this intermediate level position is two-fold 1) to manage a case load of children and youth at risk and in care and 2) to design and deliver life skills workshops to children and youth in the SN community at large.
-The essence of the position is to work one to one, at the Youth Centre and in group programs with assigned children in order to build strong relationships of trust and provide moral, emotion and cultural support much the same was a “big brother/sister” would.
-The position is intended to assist children as they mature towards the age of majority, helping, in particular, with basic life skills such as shopping for groceries, managing a household budget and maintaining personal hygiene and health.
-He/she also protects the child in potentially frightening situations (e.g. supervised visits with natural parents or court/ probation officer appearances).
-The incumbent is responsible for working with the children and youth in a way that achieves the “case plans” as designed by case social workers and other members of the interdisciplinary treatment team.
-The level of work requires dealing with youth behaviour ranging from withdrawal to aggressive and violent.
-The worker must keep detailed records, report critical incidences and attend team meetings to discus progress of each child in his/her caseload.
+The scope of this senior level position is two-fold 1) to manage a caseload of youth at risk and in care and 2) to design and deliver life skills workshops to children and youth in the Squamish Nation community at large.
+The essence of the position is to work one-on-one with assigned youth in order to build strong relationships of trust and provide moral, emotional and cultural support much the same as a “big brother/sister” would.
+The position is intended to assist youth as they mature towards the age of majority, helping, in particular, with basic life skills such as shopping for groceries, managing a household budget and maintaining personal hygiene and health.
+S/he also protects the child in potentially frightening situations (e.g. supervised visits with natural parents or court/ probation officer appearances).
+The incumbent is responsible for working with youth in a way that achieves the “case plans” as designed by Case Social Workers and other members of the interdisciplinary case management team.
+The level of work requires dealing with youth behavior ranging from withdrawal to aggressive and violent.
 This position specializes in life skills and works with boys and girls age infant to 12 to 16 years of age but may be required to work with any age child.

 - Receives new case assignments based on area of specialty (life skills).